2.2 Resident Rights

 RightWhat the CNA Must Do

-Dignity & respectAddress residents by preferred name; knock before entering; keep them covered during care
+Dignity & respectAddress residents by preferred name; knock before entering; keep them covered during care; never talk down or rush

-Autonomy / self-determinationHonor the right to refuse care and to make choices about daily routine
+Autonomy / self-determinationHonor the right to refuse care and to make choices about daily routine, dress, and schedule

 InformationResident may see their own record and be informed of their condition (the nurse, not the CNA, explains clinical findings)

-Freedom from restraintsUse restraints only on a physician's order and never for convenience
+Freedom from restraintsUse restraints only on a physician's order; never for convenience or discipline

-Freedom from abuse & neglectProtect residents from physical, mental, verbal, sexual abuse and involuntary seclusion
+Freedom from abuse & neglectProtect from physical, mental, verbal, sexual abuse and involuntary seclusion

-Manage financesResidents control personal funds; never accept gifts or tips
+Manage financesResidents control personal funds; never accept gifts, tips, or borrow money

 Autonomy and the Right to Refuse

-A competent resident may refuse any care — a bath, a meal, a treatment — even when staff disagree.
-The CNA does not argue, threaten, or force the resident.
-The correct action is to respect the choice, attempt the care later if appropriate, and report the refusal to the licensed nurse, who documents it and follows up.
-Forcing care can constitute battery and abuse.
+A competent resident may refuse any care — a bath, a meal, a medication, a treatment — even when staff disagree and even when refusal seems unwise.
+The CNA does not argue, threaten, bribe, or physically force the resident.
+The correct action is to respect the choice, offer the care again later if appropriate, and report the refusal to the licensed nurse, who documents it and follows up.
+Forcing care on an unwilling resident can constitute battery and is a form of abuse.

 Freedom from Restraints

-The restorative approach — letting residents do everything they safely can for themselves — is not optional kindness; it directly supports the OBRA right to attain or maintain the highest practicable physical, mental, and psychosocial well-being.
-Doing a task for a resident who can do it with help erodes dignity and function.
+The restorative approach — letting residents do everything they safely can for themselves — is not optional kindness; it directly supports the OBRA right to attain or maintain the highest practicable well-being.
+Doing a task for a resident who can do it with help erodes dignity and accelerates loss of function.
+Give extra time, simple cues, and adaptive equipment instead of taking over.

-The New Jersey Office of the State Long-Term Care Ombudsman (OOIE) is an independent advocate that investigates complaints of abuse, neglect, and exploitation and protects residents' rights in long-term care settings, with primary statutory focus on residents age 60 and older.
-Residents and families can reach the Ombudsman intake line at 1-877-582-6995.
-Facilities must give residents this contact information; the CNA should help a resident reach the Ombudsman and never block or discourage a complaint.
+The New Jersey Office of the State Long-Term Care Ombudsman is an independent advocate that investigates complaints of abuse, neglect, and exploitation and protects residents' rights in long-term care settings, with statutory focus on residents age 60 and older.
+Residents and families reach the Ombudsman intake line at 1-877-582-6995.
+Facilities must give residents this contact information; the CNA should help a resident reach the Ombudsman and never block, delay, or discourage a complaint.

 Test Your Knowledge